Rutgers is in the market for a new men's basketball coach, and we've got you covered.

 Bio bytes:.
 Two stints as an assistant under Tom Izzo.
 Assistant at Toledo and under Bill Carmody at Northwestern.
 Played at Navy and Oakland.

-Stock status: Steady
+Stock status: Delisted

 Employment: In the private sector